ewoks-kit/ewoks/README.md

 ## Getting started

-Workflows can be loaded and executed from the command line
+Workflows can be executed from the command line

 ```bash
 ewoks execute /path/to/graph.json [--binding dask]